The127/Eternity/README.md

 #Utility Methods

+get_data_file_path(string fileName) : string
+- This method returns the path to the file.

 get_game_data() : GameData
 - This method returns the game data object of the game.
 - This object is sometimes needed as a parameter.